nehalkhan2410/General/JavaScript/JavaScriptLoading.md

 ## **JavaScript Loading**

-### Loading the JavaScript as part of the web page can be done in three different ways:
+### **Loading the JavaScript as part of the web page can be done in three different ways**

 - normal
 - async
 - defer

-In a normal case when an HTML page is parsed from top to bottom, whenever the parser comes across the resources( images, etc., ) it will load them parallelly but in the case of javascript, the parser will stop at that stage until the script is loaded and executed thus blocking the further loading of the HTML page.
+When an HTML page is parsed from top to bottom, whenever the parser comes across the resources( images, etc.,), it will load them parallelly but in case of javascript, the parser will stop at that stage until the script is loaded and executed thus blocking the further loading of the HTML page.

 ```html
 <!DOCTYPE html>